MAXIMISING YOUR APPRENTICE COMPLETIONS

 We know this, yet not enough organisations and training providers are taking notice and implementing actions to address this costly drain.

-At investors in People, we have long been aware of these startling numbers and have proactively worked with the Department of Education to draw attention to the critical pathways that support apprentices in the workplace, not just focusing on the sign-up rates, but also on the quality of the apprentice experience and the subsequent completion rate.
+At Investors in People, we have long been aware of these startling numbers and have proactively worked with the Department of Education to draw attention to the critical pathways that support apprentices in the workplace, not just focusing on the sign-up rates, but also on the quality of the apprentice experience and the subsequent completion rate.

 The scale of the issue is now such that radical action needs to be taken to protect this as a viable route for employers and apprentices, and for those considering pursing the apprenticeship route to understand the quality of the provision based on past performance, namely completion rates.